-This post discusses whether it is is appropriate to publish a conference paper as a journal article or book chapter.
+This post discusses whether it is appropriate to publish a conference paper as a journal article or book chapter.

 The post was prompted by a discussion I had with one of my brightest students, which might resonate with your experience.
 She had recently presented at a conference, and —having received positive feedback— was considering submitting her paper to a journal.
 She felt, rightly, that this would be beneficial to her career, because journal articles tend to be more highly-regarded than conference contributions, and because she felt that having more publications in her CV would add to her credibility as a fledgling scholar.
 However, she was conscious that using the same research twice felt like gaming the system, and she wanted to know if it is really OK to submit.